-Bower helped to start the US-ASEAN Business Council in the mid 1980’s and served for a decade until 2004 as president of the private business group comprised of America’s leading companies in Southeast Asia.
+Ernie helped to start the U.S.-ASEAN Business Council in the mid-1980s and served for a decade until 2004 as president of the private business group comprised of the U.S.’ leading companies in Southeast Asia.
 He helped to establish and build the council from the ground up, working with government and private sector leaders from the United States and Southeast Asia.

-He publishes regular commentaries and offers guidance on policy in Washington and around Asia, including providing congressional testimony and media interviews.
-Bower has led several special initiatives to help define U.S. policy in Southeast Asia, including serving as director of a U.S.-ASEAN Strategy Commission and as the secretariat of the U.S.-ASEAN Eminent Persons Group, as well as conceptualizing the US Asia Economic Strategy Commission.
+Ernie publishes regular commentaries and offers guidance on policy in Washington and around Asia, including providing congressional testimony and media interviews.
+He has led several special initiatives to help define U.S. policy in Southeast Asia, including serving as director of a U.S.-ASEAN Strategy Commission and as the secretariat of the U.S.-ASEAN Eminent Persons Group, as well as conceptualizing the U.S.-Asia Economic Strategy Commission.

-Bower is widely recognized as one of the strongest proponents for close ties between the United States and Asia.
-In recognition of his work, the king of Malaysia awarded him the Darjah Panglima Jasa Negara, pronouncing him holder of the title “datuk” in Malaysia.
-The president of the Philippines awarded him the rank of “lakan,” or commander, for his service to the Philippines.
+Ernie is widely recognized as one of the strongest proponents for close ties between the United States and Asia.
+In recognition of his work, the king of Malaysia awarded him the Darjah Panglima Jasa Negara, pronouncing him holder of the title “Datuk.”
+The president of the Philippines awarded him the rank of “Lakan,” or commander, for his service to the Philippines.

-Bower currently serves on the boards of the Special Olympics, American Australian Council and the Board of Advisors of the United States-Indonesia Society.
+He currently chairs the American Australian Council and serves on the boards of the Special Olympics and the Board of Advisors of the United States-Indonesia Society.

 He earned a bachelor’s degree from Colgate University and studied Mandarin Chinese at Middlebury College’s renowned Sunderland School of Foreign Language.
-He lives in Fairfax with his wife Sam.
-Together they have three children: Charlie, Chloe and Hugh, along with their Australian shepherd named Blue.
+He and his wife Sam have three children: Charlie, Chloe and Hugh, along with their dogs Blue and Violet.